 Viennese Biscuits

-Super easy to prepare, don’t worry if you’re not an expert at piping, they’ll still look amazing once they are baked.
-And because they are so simple and delicious, they make a great recipe for Christmas edible gifts.
+These biscuits are incredibly easy to prepare.
+Even if you’re not an expert at piping, they’ll still look amazing once baked.
+They’re so simple and delicious, making them a wonderful option for homemade edible gifts.

-If you like this pistachio biscuit recipe, you might also like my raspberry pistachio biscuit.
+If you like this biscuit recipe, you might also like my raspberry pistachio biscuit.

 RECIPE HIGHLIGHTS